lemleysamantha/Project-one/README.md

 After evaluating both models, we find Decission Tree Regressor model better fit for our dataset as its r square value is higher then in the Linear Regression Model.

+## Tableau and Google Slide
+We tried to put everything togather and present it as a presentation utilizing Tableau for our visuals to help the viewer understand it as easy possible.